HTML Image Tag

 19</picture>Best Practices for Using Images

-- Specify width and height attributes to prevent layout shifts
+- Set width and height attributes matching the image's actual dimensions to prevent layout shift during loading

 Accessibility Considerations